center-for-threat-informed-defense/attack-workbench-frontend/docs/usage.md

 ## Collections

 Accessing and sharing ATT&CK knowledge is realized through _collections_.
-A collection is a set of related ATT&CK objects; collections may be used represent specific releases of a dataset such as "enterprise ATT&CK v7.2", or any other set of objects one may want to share with someone else.
+A collection is a set of related ATT&CK objects; collections may be used represent specific releases of a dataset such as "Enterprise ATT&CK v7.2", or any other set of objects one may want to share with someone else.

 Collections can be created by anyone, not just ATT&CK.
 The Federated ATT&CK Editor application includes workflows for both importing and creating new collections.
 Collections can be shared as STIX bundles, uploaded to the internet, sent through email, or hosted on a [TAXII server](https://oasis-open.github.io/cti-documentation/taxii/intro.html).